A characterization of the ellipsoid through planar grazes: Introduction

 \begin{theorem} Let $K, L\subset \mathbb R^3$ be two $O$-symmetric convex bodies with $L\subset \emph{int} K$ strictly convex.
 Suppose that from every $x$ in $\emph{bd} K$ the graze $\Sigma(L,x)$ is a planar curve and $K$ is almost free with respect to $L$.
 Then $L$ is an ellipsoid. \end{theorem}

+A very important problem in Geometric Tomography is to establish properties of a given convex body if we know some properties over its sections or its projections.
+An interesting conjecture was proposed by G. Bianchi, and P. M. Gruber \cite{Bianchi}: \emph{Let $K$ be a convex body in $\mathbb R^n,$ $n\geq 3$, and let $\delta$ be a continuous real function on $\mathbb S^{n-1}$ such that for each vector $u\in \mathbb S^{n-1}$ the hyperplane $\{x: \langle x, u\rangle = \delta(u)\}$ intersects the interior of $K$.
+If any such intersection is centrally symmetric and (with, possibly, a few exceptions) does not contain a possibly existing centre of $K$, then $K$ is an ellipsoid.}

 It is worth to notice that Theorem \ref{moledeolla} is not only evidence for the veracity of Conjecture \ref{penumbras_planas}.
-Once we have the conclusion of Lemma \ref{jesus} we arrive to a particular cases of, for one hand, the Bianchi and Gruber's conjecture and, on the other hand, the Baker and Larman's conjecture mentioned before, and Theorem \ref{moledeolla} gives a positive answers to this cases.
+Once we have the conclusion of Lemma \ref{jesus} we arrive at particular case of Bianchi and Gruber's conjecture mentioned before, and Theorem \ref{moledeolla} gives a positive answer to these cases.